cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterCharacteristics.rst

 .. java:method::  DatacenterCharacteristics setCostPerStorage(double costPerStorage)
    :outertype: DatacenterCharacteristics

-   Sets cost to use each Megabyte of storage.
+   Sets the monetary cost to use each Megabyte of storage.

-   :param costPerStorage: cost to use storage
+   :param costPerStorage: cost ($) to use storage

 setOs
 ^^^^^